-Freelance Writing With Sensory and Emotional Overload – What It Means and 6 Coping SystemsPosted in Freelanc-ink, The Writer's Mind Hacks – Be the first to comment
+Freelance Writing With Sensory and Emotional Overload – What It Means and 6 Coping SystemsPosted in Freelanc-ink, The Writer's Mind Hacks – 1 Comment

 Disclaimer: I kept my description of sensory and emotional overload – and my illustration above – as non-triggering as possible.
 I give NO advice in this post about medical or herbal remedies, as I’m not a doctor and you might be allergic to the calming teas I drink.
 I suggest that you look up authoritative medical, autism and high sensitivity websites for more information.
 This post is about my own experience with sensory and emotional overload and it might be different for other people.